 Unit 8200 are the elite of the elite, and that can best be summarized with a quote by Peter Roberts, senior research fellow at Britain’s Royal United Services Institute: “Unit 8200 is probably the foremost technical intelligence agency in the world and stands on a par with the NSA in everything except scale.
 They are highly focused on what they look at — certainly more focused than the NSA — and they conduct their operations with a degree of tenacity and passion that you don’t experience elsewhere.”

-We’ve spent a lot of time looking at the many state-sponsored hackers around the globe, but it wouldn’t be a complete list without a visit to our friends in the far east, China.
+We’ve spent a lot of time looking at the many state-sponsored hackers around the globe, but it wouldn’t be a complete list without a visit to our friends in China.

 Up until recently, China had categorically denied being involved in illicit online activities or even having a hacker group operate to their benefit.
 That all changed quite abruptly in 2015 where China just openly admitted it had a cyberdefense team, but refused to go into any detail about what they actually did.
 That deniability is perfectly normal, but we do have a fairly good idea of what kind of shenanigans they get up to.